 The appeal court judges stated that body modification was not compatible to tattooing and piercing, which must come as news to a lot of people, not least everyone who has ever written about body art.
 They also said, somewhat reflecting the comments in the Spanner case, that “it was not in the public interest that a person could wound another for no good reason.”

 But there is something icky and sexual about body modification and it’s hard not to imagine that a personal prudishness has come into play in this case.
-The appeal judges even suggested that McCarthy’s customers “might be in need to a mental health assessment”, though conceded that the facts were not sufficient in themselves to prove that.
+The appeal judges even suggested that McCarthy’s customers “might be in need of a mental health assessment”, though conceded that the facts were not sufficient in themselves to prove that.
 That’s nice of them.

 Whether body modification needs licensing and training is another argument – McCarthy is not a surgeon, and there probably should be some rules around who is qualified to carry out these sort of procedures.
-That there isn’t is hardly his fault, though, and by all accounts, he carried out his work with skill and in a hygienic way.
+That there aren’t is hardly his fault, though, and by all accounts, he carried out his work with skill and in a hygienic way.
 No one needed further medical treatment as a result.

 The real question should be why the powers that be should have any say in what we do to our own bodies.
 Personal autonomy should be the most basic of human rights, and consenting adults should be able to make their own decisions, no matter how weird everyone else thinks it is.
 If McCarthy can be convicted for his work, why not someone who carries out extreme piercing, or someone who does a full-face tattoo for a customer?
 Where is the line of ‘harm’ to be drawn?